rere950303/study-librarydeploy/README.md

 - Method takes precedence when both classes and methods are applied

 ### success response
-The object type returned by the handler should be `Object`
+The object type returned by the handler should be `Object` or `void`

 ### failure response
 If you throw an exception, you must throw an exception that extends `ApiResponseException`.
 When creating an exception object, `HttpStatus` suitable for the situation must be handed over as a parameter